xiaeryu/Hadoop/dataType.md

 |NullWritable| Placeholder when the key or value is not needed|

-Example of a personalized data type:
+An example of a personalized data type:
 ```Java
 public class Edge implements WritableComparable<Edge>{
   private String departureNode;